 In the year following the Battle of Fuwairit, the al-Thani tribe left Fuwairit for al-Bidda, beginning the process of unification of Qatar under the leadership of Sheikh Mohammed bin Thani.

-Doha (now a separate village close to Al Bidda) was attacked by Bahraini forces.
+Doha (now a separate village close to Al Bidda) was attacked by the combined forces of Abu Dhabi and Al Khalifa.
 The British, who wished to avoid disruption to trade, came to Qatar and met with the headman of Al Bidda, Sheikh Mohammed bin Thani, on behalf of ‘all the Sheikhs and tribes’ in the peninsula.
 Ottoman rule of the region continues however, and the Ottoman fort is maintained in Doha.
 The wealth of Doha, and the entire region, is based on pearling as Mohammed bin Thani illustrates when he comments “we are all from the highest to the lowest slaves of one master, Pearl” (1863).

 By the early 20th Century the three towns of Al Bidda, Doha and Little Doha formed a single setllement.
 The town is described by Captain C. G. Constable and Lieutenant A.W.
 Stiffe in the 5th edition of the Persian Gulf Pilot